ibm-cloud-docs/vpc/classic-access.md

 `br-sao-2`     | `172.26.64.0/18`
 `br-sao-3`     | `172.26.128.0/18`
 {: caption="Table 1.
 Classic access VPC address prefixes by zone" caption-side="top"}

+The Madrid region only supports dedicated host profiles with instance storage.
+For more information, see [Dedicated host profiles](/docs/vpc?topic=vpc-dh-profiles&interface=ui).
+{: important}

 To prevent address prefixes from being created, you can add the `"address_prefix_management": "manual"` parameter when you create the VPC by using the API: